 Free swimming in Oslo: (1) Huk beach (Bygdøy) - sandy beach with sauna and diving tower, (2) Sørenga seabath - popular urban spot with stairs into the fjord, (3) Bygdøy sjøbad - calmer than Huk, (4) Ingierstrand beach - sandy beach south in the city, (5) Langøyene (ferry from Vippetangen) - island beach 20 min from center.
 In winter: Free ice swimming at Sørenga, just bring a towel!

-Yes, Oslo has many free run clubs!
-The most popular are: (1) Parkrun Sognsvann - every Saturday at 09:00, 5K timed run, free for all, (2) Nike Run Club Oslo - Tuesdays and Thursdays at 6:30 PM from Nike Store, (3) November Project Oslo - Wednesdays at 6:30 AM, free morning workout with great vibes, (4) Adidas Runners Oslo - Mondays at 6:00 PM, social running for all levels.
+Yes, Oslo has several free run clubs.
+The most popular are: (1) Sognsvann parkrun - every Saturday at 09:00, 5K timed run, free for all, (2) Ekebergsletta parkrun - every Saturday at 09:30, 5K timed run, free, (3) Oslo Run Club - Wednesdays at 17:00, free and social for all levels, (4) Skyggesiden Running Club - Wednesdays at 18:00 from Tjuvholmen, free.
 See full guide: /oslo/lopeklubber/gratis

 Huk sauna at Bygdøy is the only completely free sauna in Oslo (open year-round, 24/7).
 Otherwise: Public swimming pools like Tøyen bath (60-100 NOK) include sauna in the price - cheapest paid alternative.
 In winter, some outdoor venues organize free sauna events (follow @oslosauna on Instagram).
 KOK Oslo sometimes offers free trial visits, but you must register in advance.

-Yes, strategies for free indoor training in winter: (1) Use 3-4 weeks of free trial memberships (Evo 7 days + Friskis 7 days + SATS 1 day + Fresh 3 days), (2) November Project has free indoor sessions on Wednesdays at 6:30 AM, (3) Friskis&Svettis often organizes free trial group classes, (4) Check university gyms - SiO Athletica offers cheap drop-in (50 NOK) if you're not a student, (5) YouTube/Instagram live workouts at home (free bodyweight training).
+Yes, strategies for free indoor training in winter: (1) Use 3-4 weeks of free trial memberships (Evo 7 days + Friskis 7 days + SATS 1 day + Fresh 3 days), (2) several free run clubs hold weekly group sessions year-round (Oslo Run Club Wednesdays at 17:00), (3) Friskis&Svettis often organizes free trial group classes, (4) Check university gyms - SiO Athletica offers cheap drop-in (50 NOK) if you're not a student, (5) YouTube/Instagram live workouts at home (free bodyweight training).

-Best free resources: (1) Physical - Outdoor gym in Tøyen park, Parkrun Sognsvann (Saturday 09:00), Huk sauna and beach, (2) Digital - Nike Training Club app (free home workouts), Strava to find local running routes, YouTube channels like FitnessBlender, (3) Social - November Project Oslo (Wednesdays at 6:30 AM), free yoga in parks during summer, Oslo Runners beginner groups.
+Best free resources: (1) Physical - Outdoor gym in Tøyen park, Sognsvann parkrun (Saturday 09:00), Huk sauna and beach, (2) Digital - free training apps for home workouts, Strava to find local running routes, YouTube channels like FitnessBlender, (3) Social - Oslo Run Club (Wednesdays at 17:00), free yoga in parks during summer, and several free run clubs for beginners.
 Combining these can give you year-round free training.